 When the cluster master detects a connected device with a serial number that matches the serial number in the FireCluster configuration, the cluster master synchronizes the configuration and adds the Firebox to the cluster.

-For more information, see Discover a Cluster Member.
+For more information, go to Discover a Cluster Member.

-For a summary of all steps to set up the new FireCluster, see Quick Start — Set up a FireCluster.
+For a summary of all steps to set up the new FireCluster, go to Quick Start — Set up a FireCluster.